Zhangcx19/IJCAI-24-FedPA/README.md

 **Figure:**
 The model architecture of proposed FedPA.

+## Prepare Dataset
+Please download the dataset from the official link and then preprocess the dataset following 'data_preprocess.py'.

+## Running the Code
+Please run the code following file 'Open_Train' first and then file 'Fed_Train'.

 ## Citation
 If you find this project helpful, please consider to cite the following paper: